zh4ui/devtools/Windows.md

 * [poppler](https://poppler.freedesktop.org/).
 A set of PDF utilities, one of which is pdf2html that can help convert pdf to html.
 * [coolwanglu/pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX).
 Convert PDF to HTML without losing text or format.
 * [paint.net](https://www.getpaint.net/).
 Definitely an enhancement to MS.Paint.
+* [Keepass](https://keepass.info/).
+A password manager written in C#.
+Can be used as a elementary database.
+Support a lot of extensions.

 ## Dev Tools